Vishal01Mehra/Lua_ardupilot/Blink_Trigger_Location/README.md

 # Blinks the Light on a Specific location
 In this script:

-1.The target GPS coordinates are defined using TARGET_LATITUDE and TARGET_LONGITUDE.
+1. The target GPS coordinates are defined using TARGET_LATITUDE and TARGET_LONGITUDE.

-2.The LED channel for blinking is defined using LED_CHANNEL.
+2. The LED channel for blinking is defined using LED_CHANNEL.

 3. Blinking parameters are defined, including the blink duration (BLINK_DURATION) and the interval between blinks (BLINK_INTERVAL).